Taylor Wayne, LCSW

 How I Work

 Therapy with me is about getting to know yourself—not just your thoughts, but how you move through the world, the patterns you've developed, and the ways you've adjusted to life.
-I don't come in with a formula or a plan for you.
-Instead, I meet you where you are, and we follow what naturally emerges.
+I approach each session with presence and curiosity, creating a space where you can explore your authentic self.
+My goal is to help you develop a deeper understanding of your experiences and find your path forward.

 A Little About Me